Number of devices backed up per subscription: Up to 5 computers; unlimited mobile devices

 Drive shipping: No

-Acronis True Image is a frustrating service.
+Acronis True Image, rebranded as Acronis Cyber Protect Home Office as of September 2021, is a frustrating service.
 It has the best-looking and most intuitive desktop application among the best cloud backup services that I recently tested, but the high cost of storage along with the poor web-portal and mobile experiences make Acronis difficult to recommend for the average home user.

-Most consumer users would be better served by IDrive, which delivers many of the same features as Acronis True Image at a fraction of the cost.
-If your needs are less complex, try a solution like Backblaze, which offers unlimited storage for just $60 a year for a single machine.
+Most consumer users would be better served by IDrive, which delivers many of the same features as Acronis Cyber Protect Home Office at a fraction of the cost.
+If your needs are less complex, try a solution like Backblaze, which offers unlimited storage for just $70 a year for a single machine.

 Read on for the rest of our Acronis True Image review.